unable to move or resist motion

 raid and rove in search of booty

 It stood, dark and threatening, over their shoulders night and day, for out of it Indian tribes

 marauded from time to time, and Reverend Parris had parishioners who had lost relatives to these heathen.

 So now they and their church found it necessary to deny any other sect its freedom; lest their New Jerusalem be

 defiled and corrupted by wrong ways and deceitful ideas.

 "Defile" and "corrupt" are used synonymously here, although the slight difference that makes "corrupt" seem a stronger verb can be seen in their Latin roots: "fouler" means "to trample" (and connects to the definition "make dirty or spotty") while "corrumpere" means "to destroy" (compare with "corruption" in this list).

-the act of prolonging something
+the act of prolonging or causing to exist indefinitely

 It was, however, an autocracy by consent, for they were united from top to bottom by a commonly held ideology whose